-The sexual exploitation of women is happening in your own backyard…
+The sexual exploitation of women is happening in our own backyard…

 who we serve